marcopeg/amazing-postgresql/projects/sql-advanced/README.md

 make query from=201_seed-users
 ```

-## Massive Data Seeding
+## Data Seeding for Load Tests

-When playing around with seeds, it's a good idea to turn off logging:
+When playing around with seeds for load testing, it's a good idea to turn off logging:

 ```sql
 ALTER TABLE "users" SET UNLOGGED;